JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 AmbientSoundDistanceY = distance in meters AmbientSoundDistanceZ = distance in meters

-Others custom sounds can be replaced in "Wave\Sfx_Sounds.lst".
+Others custom sounds can be replaced in "Wave\Sfx_Sounds.lst":
+- line 0 is player craft targeted sounds
+- line 1 is map enter
+- line 2 is map exit
+- line 3 is turret switch

 *** Credits ***